beaugunderson/emoji-aware/README.md

 ## emoji-aware

+*Note:* Lodash's `split` function now correctly splits strings that contain emoji; so if that's all you need to do then [Lodash](https://lodash.com/) is a great fit.

 Emoji-aware unicode string utilities for JavaScript.

 You'll need these if you ever want to split strings that contain emoji.